amoretspero/snuplc/README.md

 **2016-05-11 02:56 KST**
 Non-open array check for variable declaration is now supported.
 There may be corner cases, verification is needed.

+**2016-05-11 16:46 KST**
+Changed some error messages to match with reference parser.
+Also some typecheck order is changed to match with reference parser.
+Generated line-by-line commented semantic tests.
+Test generator is <code>script_gen.fs</code>.
+Only works for windows.
+Other platforms will be supported later with different PL.